 Camp Santa Mesa (1898 - 1899, 1902 - 1905), located three miles northeast of Manila.

 Camp Hughes (1898 - 1899)

 Camp Wallace (1), located at Bauang ?

 Camp John Hay (1905 - 1941), located at Baguio.
 Garrisoned by a battalion of Philippine Scouts.
 Served as the Rest and Recuparation Center for all American officers and their families.
 The city had offices for both the American Embassy and the Philippine Commonwealth government.
 The Philippine Military Academy is located nearby.

-Camp (Fort) Stotsenburg / Clark Field (1899 - 1942), located seven miles from Angeles.
+Camp (Fort) Stotsenburg / Clark Field (1899 - 1942), located seven miles north of Angeles, near Bamban.
+Home of the 45th Infantry Regiment.
 The Japanese had emplaced a five- or six-gun AA battery here, using reclaimed American 3-inch AA guns from Fort Hughes and Fort Mills.

 Fort William McKinley / Nichols Field (? - 1942), located in southeast Manila overlooking Laguna de Bay and the Pasig River.
-The home station of the American Infantry and Air Corps.
+The home station of the American Infantry and Air Corps of the Philippine Division.